tkhq/qos/src/qos_json/SPEC.md

   names encoded as UTF-16 code units, as specified by RFC 8785 section 3.2.3.
   This matters for non-ASCII names: for example, the RFC 8785 sample order is carriage return, `1`, U+0080, `ö`, `€`, grinning-face emoji, and U+FB33.
-- JSON number tokens MUST NOT appear in JSON canonical to this spec.
+- Integer JSON number tokens MUST canonicalize as decimal JSON strings.
-  Implementations MUST terminate canonical serialization if a JSON number token is encountered.
+- Non-integer JSON number tokens (for example `1.0`, `1e3`, `-0.5`) MUST be
+  rejected during canonical serialization.

 ## Signing Object Schemas